ERDDAP

 making the parts of the system work well together.
 An advantage of non-co-located grids,

-non-centrally owned and administered (federations) is that they distribute the human work load
+is that they distribute the human work load

 and the cost, and may provide some additional fault tolerance.
-The solution we propose below

-works well for all grid topographies.
+The solution I propose below works well for all grid topographies.

 The basic idea of designing a scalable system is to identify the potential bottlenecks